-The best option is to phone your obstetrician’s rooms.
-Most obstetricians have email or online enquiry forms but these only allow you to provide a small amount of information.
-Your obstetrician’s reception staff will know exactly what information they need and will also be trained to identify patients with special concerns.
+To book your first obstetrician appointment, it’s usually best to phone the doctor’s rooms.
+Most obstetricians have email or online enquiry forms but these only allow for a small amount of information.
+Your obstetrician’s reception staff will know exactly what information they need and will also be trained to identify patients who are high risk.
 This process is much quicker and more thorough over the phone.

 For example, in my practice I see lots of high-risk patients with serious medical problems.
 I often need to chase up test results or letters from other specialists before meeting you.
 This is so that I already have all the relevant information to hand when we meet.
-We can spend the first visit properly discussing the plan for your pregnancy, rather than wasting time chasing up paperwork.
+Then we can spend your first obstetrician appointment properly discussing the plan for your pregnancy, rather than chasing up records.
 My reception staff are trained to identify patients with special concerns, so we can make the whole process of the first visit run as smoothly as possible.

 When should I have my first obstetrician appointment?